 · A multitude of neighborhoods, with something for everyone.

-· Schools have solid test scores, even in the affordable neighborhoods.
+· K-8 and high schools have solid test scores, even in the affordable neighborhoods.

 · Offers a beautiful, imposing top-end enclave, San Mateo Park, as well as several other strikingly attractive upper-midrange neighborhoods such as Baywood and Aragon.